GBV Survivors Economic Empowerment Project (SEE)

 Here’s a powerful excerpt from BGBVC CEO Lorato Moalusi’s speech during the vigil:

 “As you are all aware, Gender Based Violence (GBV) is one of the most prevalent human rights violations in the world.
 It knows no social, economic or national, must I say, even RELIGIOUS boundaries.
 Globally, violence against women and girls is an issue of scale.
-It is reported that

 a) 35% of women worldwide have experienced either physical and/or sexual intimate partner violence.